Saad-Ali-Shaikh/COVID19-Tracker/README.md

 # COVID19-Tracker

-Here is how you can see how it work!
+Here is the way you can see how it works!

 - Clone the repository
 - Run NPM INSTALL to install/restore dependencies
 - npm start to run the application